AlexRmlt/ethicbot-rasa/data/nlu.md

 - I actually can't think of something like that
 - I do not think so
 - I think this were all possible options
+- No that was it
+- No one else is involved
+- /deny
+- No
+- I can'T think of any more
+- That would not affect anyone else
+- There is no other option
+- no thats all
+- I can't think of more actions
+- No
+- No
+- No further options

 ## intent:deontology
+- /deontology
 - /deontology
 - /deontology
 - /deontology